 B.S. in Business Administration, 2009, summa cum laude

-He is admitted to practice before the U.S. District Courts for the Northern and Eastern Districts of Texas, as well as the Court of Appeals for the Federal Circuit.
+Mr. McCarty is admitted to practice before the U.S. District Courts for the Northern, Eastern, and Western Districts of Texas, as well as the U.S. Court of Appeals for the Federal Circuit.
 He also is admitted to the Illinois and Texas bars.
 His experience spans across the United States, having litigated cases in federal courts in states such as California, Delaware, Texas, and Arizona.

 - Smartflash LLC v.
 Apple, Inc. et al. and Smartflash LLC v.
 Samsung Electronics Co.
 Ltd. Warren represents Smartflash in its patent infringement actions involving Smartflash’s data storage and access system patents.
 In February 2015, a jury awarded Smartflash $532,900,000 in its verdict and found that Apple’s infringement was willful.
 A jury trial versus Samsung and HTC related to Google Play is scheduled for late 2015.